IBM/khaos/README.md

 This indicates the operations that should trigger the webhook (in this case `CREATE`, `UPDATE`, and `DELETE`), as well as the desired `apiGroups`, `apiVersions`, and `resources` (in this case `services` and subresource `services/status`).

-To configure KTest in trace-only mode, edit the file `deploy/000-ktest-config.yaml` and set the `traceonly` field to be `true`, set it to `false` for tracing and adverserial testing.
+To configure Khaos in trace-only mode, edit the file `deploy/000-khaos-config.yaml` and set the `traceonly` field to be `true`, set it to `false` for tracing and adverserial testing.

-Execute the following command to install KTest:
+Execute the following command to install Khaos:

 ```bash
 hack/install-webhook.sh